KrailOrg/krail/docs/tutorial02.md

 - Run the application and log in again and you will see that "Purchasing" has been added to the Finance page.

 ##Choosing the Method
 You can mix Direct and Annotation sitemap entries however you wish, but that can get a bit confusing to manage.
-Which method you choose is mostly a matter of preference, but there is one feature of the ddirect method you should be aware of.
+Which method you choose is mostly a matter of preference, but there is one feature of the direct method you should be aware of.

 Our direct pages module looks currently looks like this:
 ```